-When I went through tough times in life and experienced those moments where I wasn’t able to reach out to friends (because I was too knee deep in what I was going through to bother), I lost touch with people.
-I really did.
-And when I tried to reach out to some of them again, some rejected me (without any regard to the fact that life actually happens sometimes, and it can really stop you from reaching out).
-At first, when all of this rejection happened, I thought “is it me?”
+When I went through tough times in life and experienced those moments where I couldn’t reach out to friends (because I was too knee deep in what I was going through to bother), I lost touch with people.
+And when I tried to reach out to some of them again, some rejected me (without any regard to the fact that life happens sometimes, and it can really stop you from reaching out).
+At first, when rejection happened, I thought “is it me?”
 You really do ask yourself whether something is so wrong with you that these people you thought you clicked with couldn’t get over the fact that you didn’t reach out to them for a while.
-But then, in retrospect, I realized they actually weren’t worth it, because friendship is a two-way street.
+But then, in retrospect, I realized they weren’t worth it because friendship is a two-way street.

 I hope that this post helped or encouraged you in some way.
 Did I miss anything?!
 Let me know ( in one way or another)!